ben-smith23/ebay_scraper/README.md

 c:/Users/Ben/OneDrive/Desktop/CS40/Projects/ebay_scraper/ebay-dl.py search_term
 ```

 <code>search_term</code> is the product you intend to search for.
-For example, if you want to scrape brooms from eBay, simply write "brooms" in the terminal.
+For example, if you want to scrapeinformaton on brooms from eBay, simply write "brooms" in the terminal.

 ```
 PS C:\Users\Ben\OneDrive\Desktop\CS40\Projects\ebay_scraper>